 Undoubtedly one of the most beautiful regions of France, the Dordogne offers spectacular scenery, plenty of visitor attractions and endless opportunity to explore the great outdoors.
-The rolling countryside is dotted with wonderfully old world towns and villages, pretty fruit and olive groves, historic buildings and delightful cafes and restaurants where you can enjoy delicious traditional cuisine.
+The rolling countryside is dotted with wonderfully old world towns and villages, vineyards and fruit orchards, historic buildings and delightful cafes and restaurants where you can enjoy delicious traditional cuisine.

 While temperatures can soar in the height of summer - from July to August - the region is generally pleasantly warm from March through to June and from late September through to early November.

 Situated 20km south of Bergerac, Issigeac is a medieval village with circular walls which bear witness to its past and whose houses of stone or timber framed wattle and daubbear witness to it's centuries old origins.

 Issigeac was founded in the 6th century when a Gallo-Roman villa was built, followed by a monastery.